S.Africa police join hunt for 10,000 escaped crocodiles

 "At night time we have more success.
 It is much easier to see them," Zane Langman, whose in-laws own the farm, told news channel ENCA.

-Most of the crocodiles are less then two metres (78 inches) long.
+Most of the crocodiles are less than two metres (78 inches) long.
 The area is home to several farms that supply crocodile skins to the fashion industry.

 "We are working as a team with the stakeholders," police spokesman Brigadier Hangwani Mulaudzi said on Friday.
 There have been no reports of injuries caused by the escaped reptiles.